 Our experts identify the key issues to consider as the UK prepares to exit the EU.

-Below is a series of briefings produced by some of our practice area and sector teams on the implications of the UK’s vote to leave the EU for businesses and private individuals.
-If you need direct support in planning for the likely impact of Brexit, please speak to your usual Penningtons Manches contact in the first instance.
+Below is a series of briefings produced by some of our practice area and sector teams on the implications of the UK’s decision to leave the EU for businesses and private individuals.
+If you need direct support in planning for the likely impact of Brexit, please speak to your usual Penningtons Manches Cooper contact in the first instance.